Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The apartment ticked all the right boxes: great central location and short walking distance from metro, close to city’s most impressive church, several lovely squares, and the two best Christmas markets, a full kitchen, laundry machine, separate bedroom for kids, and elevator to haul our luggage up.

 But what really set this apartment apart was its stylish design and super hospitable host, Gabriella, who is a seasoned traveler and clearly passionate about providing the perfect home base for visitors to Budapest.
+If you’d like more options, than I would suggest consulting this guide to where to stay in Budapest.

 No matter where you decide to stay, we felt that staying on the Pest side of the river was best, especially since we never bothered visiting the Castle on the Buda side.
 You can search for the best apartments in Budapest, or click this link to find the best hotel deals.